babelouest/ulfius/API.md

 The callback returned value can have the following values:

-- `U_CALLBACK_CONTINUE`: The framework can pass the request and the response to the next callback function in priority order if there is one, or complete the transaction and send back the response to the client.
+- `U_CALLBACK_CONTINUE`: The framework can transfer the request and the response to the next callback function in priority order if there is one, or complete the transaction and send back the response to the client.
 - `U_CALLBACK_COMPLETE`: The framework must complete the transaction and send the response to the client without calling any further callback function.
-- `U_CALLBACK_UNAUTHORIZED`: The framework must complete the transaction and send an unauthorized response to the client with the status 401, the body specified and the `auth_realm` value if specified.
+- `U_CALLBACK_UNAUTHORIZED`: The framework must complete the transaction without calling any further callback function and send an unauthorized response to the client with the status 401, the body specified and the `auth_realm` value if specified.
-- `U_CALLBACK_ERROR`: An error occured during execution, the framework must complete the transaction and send an error 500 to the client.
+- `U_CALLBACK_ERROR`: An error occured during execution, the framework must complete the transaction without calling any further callback function and send an error 500 to the client.

 In addition with manipulating the raw parameters of the structures, you can use the `_u_request` and `_u_response` structures by using specific functions designed to facilitate their use and memory management: